Weights for ranking criteria are shown in brackets — (pre-experience) [post-experience] — as a percentage of the overall ranking.

 International students % (5) : calculated according to the diversity of current masters students by citizenship and the percentage whose citizenship differs from country of study — the figure published in the table.

 International board % (2) : percentage of the board whose citizenship differs from the school’s home country.

 Faculty with doctorates % (6) : percentage of full-time faculty with doctoral degrees.

 International mobility (10) : calculated according to changes in the country of employment of alumni between graduation and today.†

 International course experience (10) : calculated according to four criteria that measure international exposure during the masters programme

 Languages (1) [n/a]: number of extra languages required on graduation.

 Course length (months): minimum length of the masters programme

-* Includes data for the current and one or two preceding years where available.
+† Includes data for current and two preceding years where available